microsoft/power-platform-terraform-quickstarts/bootstrap/README.md

 ### Identity and Access Management

-* An app registration and service principal for managaing Power Platform resources
+* An app registration and service principal for managing Power Platform resources
 * Permissions for the service principal
   * Licensing.BillingPolicies.ReadWrite
   * Licensing.BillingPolicies.Read